Pritipatil01/ML-Pipeline-Runner/README.md

 - Classification using selected models (e.g., RandomForestClassifier)
 - GridSearchCV for hyperparameter tuning
 - Model evaluation using accuracy and classification report

+## How to Run

+1. Launch google colab

+2. Open `solution.ipynb`.

+3. Run all cells to execute the pipeline.